-Last September, I had the pleasure of meeting the Director of Spirit of Japan Travel, Masaru Takayama, who founded the company in February, 2008 so that local communities interested in ecotourism could market directly to travelers from America and Southeast Asia, rather than through mass tourism travel agents.
-I had an opportunity to ask him some questions about the state of sustainable travel in Japan in the wake of the devastating tsunami earlier in 2011.
+Last September, I had the pleasure of meeting the Director of Spirit of Japan Travel, Masaru Takayama, who founded the company in February 2008 so that local communities interested in ecotourism could market directly to travelers from America and Southeast Asia, rather than through mass tourism travel agents.
+I had an opportunity to ask him some questions about the state of Japan environmental record in the wake of the devastating tsunami earlier in 2011.

 I’ll start off with the question on everyone’s minds, namely is it safe to travel to Japan?
 What would you tell a concerned traveler?